nadeeshac32/BaseProject/README.md

  ## Running Xcode Project and General changes
- - Open the project(.xcworkspace file) in Xcode
+ - Open the project(.xcworkspace file) in Xcode.
- - Select Environment: Go to Project(Tokobook) -> Tokobook -> Application -> AppConfig.swift (line 45) -> Change environment which you want to run (.prod / .dev / .qa)
+ - Select Environment: Go to Project(Tokobook) -> Tokobook -> Application -> AppConfig.swift (line 45) -> Change environment which you want to run (.prod / .dev / .qa).
- - Now you can simply run the project in simulator
+ - Now you can simply run the project in simulator.

 ## Project Architecture and Related details